Sridharn97/ComplainIQ/README.md

 ## 💡 Our Solution

 ComplainIQ provides a single, unified platform to:
 - Instantly post and view lost-and-found reports
 - Engage with other students for faster recovery
 - Let admins manage reports effectively

-### Example:
+### Example
 > Rahul reports his lost calculator on ComplainIQ with a photo and location.
 A student who finds it comments, and Rahul retrieves it the same day.

 ---